John Birmingham: Axis of Time

-In 2004 he published the alternative history Weapons of Choice, the first in the Axis of Time trilogy, a series of Tom Clancy-like techno-thrillers.
+In 2004 he published the alternate history Weapons of Choice, the first in the Axis of Time trilogy, a series of Tom Clancy-like techno-thrillers.
 Many writers from those genres appear as minor characters.
 It was published by Del Rey Books in the United States, and by Pan Macmillan in Australia.

-The series tells of a multinational peacekeeping force from the early 21st century being taken back in time to 1942, where its presence completely changes the course of the Second World War.
+The series tells of a multinational peacekeeping force from the early 21st century being taken back in time to 1942, where its presence completely changes the course of World War II.
 In August 2005, the second book, Designated Targets was published in Australia.
 Publication in the United States followed in October 2005.

 The third and final full-length novel in the trilogy, Final Impact, was released in Australia in early August 2006, and was released in the United States in January 2007.
-The ABC reported in 2006 that there were two new Birmoverse books in the works, one set shortly after the end of the war, and another in the alternative 1980s, said to feature a dashing young RAF pilot: Richard Branson.
+The ABC reported in 2006 that there were two new Axis of Time books in the works, one set shortly after the end of the war, and another in the alternative 1980s, said to feature a dashing young RAF pilot: Richard Branson.
 One of these books was originally set to be released in Australia in 2008, but Birmingham instead wrote Without Warning.

-The 2013 novella Stalin's Hammer: Rome continues the series.
+In 2013 the series got a new lease on life with the novella Stalin's Hammer: Rome.
+This was followed in 2016 by Stalin's Hammer: Cairo and Paris.
+The three novela's were published in print as Stalin's Hammer: The Complete Sequence a year later.
+The storyline takes the reader to an alternate 1954, ten years after the ending of the first series.

+In 2023, World War 3.1 saw the light of day.
+Continuing the story from Stalin's Hammer, it describes the start of the Warsaw Pact invasion of Western Europe.
+World War 3.2, the sequel to 3.1, describes how the West fought back.
+The book was release in September 2025.

 Disappearance series

 Without Warning, the first book in a new universe, was released in Australia in September 2008.
 The novel is a thought experiment, set on the eve of Operation Iraqi Freedom in March 2003.
 It deals with the disappearance of the bulk of the United States' population as the result of a large energy field that becomes known as "The Wave".
 Without Warning deals with the international consequences of the disappearance of the world's only super power on the eve of war.
 It was released in the United States on 3 February 2009.
 A second novel, titled After America, was released on 1 July 2010 in Australia and 17 August 2010 in the United States.
 The third book in the series, Angels of Vengeance, was released on 1 November 2011 in Australia and was released in April 2012 in the United States.